 AHP+PDRP provides additional Professional Development (PD) funds for eligible allied health and scientific health staff working in SA Health.

-Round 1 opens on 3 July 2017 and close on 31 July 2017, for direct reimbursement, pre-approval and group applications.
-See Round opening and closing dates for future rounds.
+Round 2 opens on 23 October 2017 and will close on 1 December 2017, for direct reimbursement, pre-approval and group applications.

 - Who can apply

 - What the program covers

 - Critical dates

 Current SA Health employees who meet all the following criteria:

 - work under the South Australian Public Sector Wages Parity Enterprise Agreement: Salaried 2014 and

 - an Allied Health Professional (AHP)

 - Legal Officer (LE, LEC or LSC)